 If you experience IBS you’re probably very familiar with chronic pain in your gut.
-Maybe your have an ‘itchy gut’.
+Some researchers have come up with a new phrase for this – maybe you have an ‘itchy gut’.

 It hasn’t been clear to researchers why IBS patients experience so much pain, but we know that there is a kind of rewiring of the nervous system which increases pain signals to the brain.